Current as of May 2019 | Download print version (in PDF)

 Petr Pajas: email@example.com

 The ability to appeal a decision of the Ministry of Interior not to register an association has been eliminated by the amendment to Article 8, Paragraphs 2-4.
-Under this provision, an association cannot appeal the Ministry’s decision to reject its registration application if the Ministry makes its decision within 10 days and informs the association’s representative of that decision.
-However, if the Ministry does not inform the association representative of any decision within 40 days, the association is considered registered on the 41st day, and the Ministry must provide a sealed copy of the bylaws confirming the registration upon request.
+Under this provision, an association cannot appeal the Ministry’s decision to reject its registration application if the Ministry makes its decision within ten days and informs the association’s representative of that decision.
+However, if the Ministry does not inform the association representative of any decision within forty days, the association is considered registered on the forty-first day, and the Ministry must provide a sealed copy of the bylaws confirming the registration upon request.

 Act No. 52/2018 is an amendment of the Act No. 297/2008 on Protection against Legalization of Incomes from Criminal Activities and against Financial Terrorism.
 The new provisions affect all financial transactions and accounting procedures of legal entities, including foundations, NI funds and NPOs, which are considered associations of assets.
 The law requires the identification of all persons to whom support exceeding €1000 is provided, and reporting of cases where the client is suspected of using financial resources illegally as defined by law.